w3b3d3v/kyodo-protocol-docs/docs/dao/service-provider.md

 * executing the proposals approved by members;
 * administration of tools.

-From the legal perspective, the service provider is the company nominated as the director of the foundation.
+From the legal perspective, the service provider is the company nominated as the director of the DAO.

 ::: tip
 Kyōdō DAO and its members are responsible for the costs and expenses related to all activities, operations, and maintenance, as detailed in the operating agreement.
 It includes paying the fees for the service provider.
 :::

-### Pricing
+## Pricing

 The pricing for the services will be proposed by the service provider and approved by member through on-chain vote.